fjvallarino/monomer/tasks.md

     - Pave the way for removing children from WidgetInstance
     - Pave the way for removing widget from WidgetInstance
   - Can _wiChildren be removed from Widget and only be kept in Container?
+  - Do not hover if mouse drag on different widget
   - Fix selectOnBlur for dropdown
   - Set focus on ButtonDown, not Click
   - ZStack should set _weIsTopLayer based on used space